Warhammer 40,000: First edition (Warhammer 40,000: Rogue Trader) (1987)

 Games Workshop released two important supplementary rulebooks for this edition: Realm of Chaos: Slaves to Darkness and Realm of Chaos: The Lost and the Damned.
 These two books added the Chaos Gods and their daemons to the setting along with the Horus Heresy origin story.
-In the original rulebook of 1987, the Emperor was bed-ridden due to extreme old age but could still communicate and therefore rule his empire.
-But with the revisions introduced in The Lost and the Damned, the Emperor became comatose, the consequence of critical injuries sustained in battle.

 The artwork of the 1st edition books was a mishmash of styles from a variety of science-fiction works, such as H. R. Giger, Star Wars, and 2000AD comics.
 In subsequent editions, the artwork of Warhammer 40,000 moved towards a more coherent aesthetic based around gothic architecture and art.

 Second edition (1993)

 The second edition of Warhammer 40,000 was published in late 1993.
+The starter set included Space Marines and Orks.
+The box artwork (by John Blanche) and studio army depicted the Blood Angels Space Marine Chapter.

 This new course for the game was forged under the direction of editor Andy Chambers.

-Andy Chambers reshaped the lore in way that was more serious and pessimistic in tone (a direction which Rick Priestley lamented).
+Chambers reshaped the lore in a way that was more serious and pessimistic in tone (a direction which Rick Priestley lamented).
 The new theme of the setting is that humanity's situation is not merely dire but hopeless, as the Imperium does not have the strength to defeat its myriad enemies and will collapse in time.
 This was not the case in the first edition; the first edition rulebook suggested that humanity could eventually triumph and prosper if it can survive long enough to complete its evolution into a fully psychic race, and this was the Emperor's goal.

 The second edition of the game introduced army lists, putting constraints on the composition of a player's army.
 At least 75% of an army's strength (by point value) had to be of units from the same faction.
 This way, the battles that the players would play would fit the factional rivalries described in the setting.
 An expansion box set titled Dark Millennium was later released, which included rules for psychic powers.
 Another trait of the game was the attention given to "special characters" representing specific individuals from the setting, who had access to equipment and abilities beyond those of regular units; the earlier edition only had three generic "heroic" profiles for each army: "champion", "minor hero" and "major hero".
 A player could spend up to 50% of their army points on a special character.
 Such heroic characters were so powerful that the second edition was nicknamed "Herohammer".

 The second edition introduced major revisions to the lore and would go on to define the general character of the lore up until the 8th edition.
 The Adeptus Mechanicus' prohibition on artificial intelligence was added, stemming from an ancient cataclysmic war between humans and sentient machines; this was inspired by the Dune novels.